jaiakash/gsoc-2025-proposal-kubeflow-llm-blueprint/README.md

         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}

-  run-llm-code-on-akash:
+  run-llm-code-on-oke-infra:
     needs: wait-for-approval
     runs-on: self-runner
     steps:
       - name: Checkout code
         uses: actions/checkout@v4

-      - name: Run LLM code on akash pc
+      - name: Run LLM code on OKE Infra
         run: |
-          echo "triggered"
+          echo "Running on OKE infra"
 ```

 ### Setup OKE Cluster with GPU (Milestone 3 (June 21 - July 6))

 Here in this milestone I will setting up OKE Cluster with GPU node.

-System: Ubuntu 22.04

 One good thing about OKE is that it has GPU image preinstalled

 Accessing Cluster
-- OKE can be accessed with kubeconfig file
+- OKE can be accessed with `kubeconfig` file
-- Or via bastian
+- Or via Bastian

 ![image](https://github.com/user-attachments/assets/35e1134a-0ce6-4b02-a732-c16a8f9efece)

-> [!NOTE]
+System: Ubuntu 22.04

 > The GPU image has the GPU drivers pre-installed.

 **Images for NVIDIA shapes**